 Here’s a second fellow leading Wall 5.
 He didn’t need to place the draws because I already placed them there.
 Plong Plong belayed him.
 Your belayer is crucial to your safety.

 After several climbs, I decided to try Wall 6, the most challenging wall Vertigo has to offer.
 Why?
-Well, the route isn’t just an overhang.
+Well, the wall isn’t just an overhang.
 It actually consists of two 180-degree roofs!
 In other words, negotiating these roofs need strength, technique, and stamina while climbing in a supine position!

 Negotiating the first roof.
 I discovered that with proper footing, I can hang on with relatively less upper body strength.